 Learn about airline partners and alliances

 The goal is always to find which alliance partner is going to give you the biggest bang-for-your-buck for your specific time period, destination, and desired fare.
 It can take a lot of meticulous research to find the best booking techniques and routes that offer the most efficient use of your points.
-The good news is that many bloggers (including myself) have already done a lot of this research for you.
+But now you can use a tool like AwardHacker to make this process much easier.

 - Star Alliance